vidyamantra/moodle-mod_testimonial/README.md

 Installation
 -------------

-1. Unpack the "moodle-mod_feedcam.zip" and rename that unzipped folder to "feedcam" and place this folder into '/mod/' directory of moodle.
+1. Unpack the "moodle-mod_testimonial.zip" and rename that unzipped folder to "testimonial" and place this folder into '/mod/' directory of moodle.

-2. The file structure for feedcam would be something like.
+2. The file structure for testimonial would be something like.
-	[site-root]/mod/feedcam
+	[site-root]/mod/testimonial

 3. Now login to your Moodle site and go to Administration -> Site administration -> Notification, you will see a Notification for course format to be installed.
 Click “Upgrade Moodle Database now” button to continue for the installation procedure.

 Dependencies
 --------------
-  "FeedCam" have no dependencies.
+  "Testimonial" have no dependencies.

 Bugs/patches